');

 About Shelby, NC

-Shelby is a mid-sized city in North Carolina with a population of 21,868 residents.
-The median household income is $50,705 per year, which is near the national average.
-The median age in Shelby is 41.2 years.
+Shelby is a mid-sized city located in North Carolina with a population of 21,868 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,705 per year, which is 33% below the national median of $75,149.
+The median age of 41.2 years is close to the US median age of 38.9 years.

 How Shelby Ranks in North Carolina